BinLiang-NLP/InterGCN-ABSA/README.md

 ## Credits

-* The code of this repository partly relies on [ASGCN](https://github.com/GeneZC/ASGCN).
+* The code of this repository partly relies on [ASGCN](https://github.com/GeneZC/ASGCN) \& [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch).
-* Here, I would like to express my gratitude to the authors of the [ASGCN](https://github.com/GeneZC/ASGCN) repository.
+* Here, I would like to express my gratitude to the authors of the [ASGCN](https://github.com/GeneZC/ASGCN) \& [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch) repositories.

 ## Poster